MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/sdn-wizard.md

 You can also deploy an SDN infrastructure using System Center Virtual Machine Manager (VMM).
 For more information, see [Manage SDN resources in the VMM fabric](/system-center/vmm/network-sdn).

 > [!IMPORTANT]
 > You can't use Microsoft System Center VMM 2019 to manage clusters running Azure Stack HCI, version 21H2 or Windows Server 2022.
-You can use [Microsoft System Center VMM 2022](https://techcommunity.microsoft.com/t5/system-center-blog/system-center-2022/ba-p/2907771) instead, which is currently in preview.
+Instead, you can use [Microsoft System Center VMM 2022](/system-center/vmm/overview?view=sc-vmm-2022).

 > [!IMPORTANT]
-> You can't use Microsoft System Center VMM 2019 and WAC to manage SDN at the same time.
+> You can't use Microsoft System Center VMM 2019 and Windows Admin Center to manage SDN at the same time.

+> [!IMPORTANT]
+> You can’t deploy SDN on the Standard edition of Windows Server 2022 or Windows Server 2019.
+This is due to the limitations in the Remote Server Administration Tools (RSAT) installation on Windows Admin Center.
+However, you can deploy SDN on the Datacenter edition of Windows Server 2022 and Windows Server 2019 and also on the Datacenter: Azure Edition of Windows Server 2022.

 ## Before you begin